 - Growing in the sun will decrease herbivore damage since small pest insects desiccate more quickly in the sun.
 The herbivore pests will die from drying out more often in dry season (Leigh, 2002).

 - Growing young leaves that are not green.
 They lack the photosynthetic pigment called chlorophyll.
 I saw similarities in these young, reddish colored leaves in tropical forests in both Panama and Australia.
 Some plants do not provide new leaves with chlorophyll until the leaves have reached full size and have become tough enough to deter herbivore pests.
 This saves energy in synthesizing chlorophyll when these young leaves may only get devoured by pests.
 Biologist Dr. Lissy Coley found that young leaves on shade-tolerant plants are eaten twenty times more rapidly than full-grown leaves (Leigh, 2002).

 I saw similar types and amounts of pest damage to leaves in tropical forest in both Panama and in a similar ecosystem in northern Australia.
 I saw interesting pest damage on tree trunks in Australia.
 Inland from Tangalooma Lodge (in Moreton Bay), on our way to sand tobogganing, we saw Scribbly Gum Trees.
 These trees are aptly named because their trunks look like someone scribbled graffiti on them.
-Click here to see photos of damage done by these moths (commonly called Scribbly Moths).
+Learn more about Scribbly Gum Trees and the damage done by these moths (commonly called Scribbly Moths).

 In the tropical rainforest when trees can produce leaves year-around, the pests keep the plants under control.
 On the other hand, the number of leaves a plant can produce keeps the species-specific herbivore pests under control by limiting their food supply.
 The tropical rainforest is a balanced ecosystem with great diversity where pest species keep host species in check and vice versa.